Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way: Maximum attainable stellar speeds

-Lastly, once the stellar engine has begun accelerating and its passage through the interstellar medium is underway, it may be feasible to make use of other propulsion systems to generate additional thrust and couple them to the stellar engine.
-The interstellar ramjet, which scoops up interstellar material and converts the accrued matter into fuel, is one such possibility \citep{Bus60,Long11}.
+Once the stellar engine has begun accelerating and its passage through the interstellar medium (ISM) is underway, it may be feasible to make use of other propulsion systems to generate additional thrust and couple them to the stellar engine.
+The interstellar ramjet, which scoops up interstellar material and converts the accrued matter into fuel, represents one such possibility \citep{Bus60,Long11}.
 We will not delve into the technical details of this putative coupling scheme, because ascertaining the engineering technologies adopted by hypothetical advanced ETIs is indubitably constrained by our current level of knowledge and vision.

+Lastly, a comment on the effects of the ISM on stellar engines is in order.
+The mechanical components comprising the stellar engine will be subject to erosion and damage due to interactions with gas, dust and cosmic rays in the ISM.
+However, predicting the extent of damage is difficult because it depends on the relative velocity of the stellar engine, the distance travelled by it, the thickness and properties of the materials used to fabricate the components, and many more.
+There have been several theoretical studies of the passage of sub-relativistic spacecraft through the ISM, and it might be feasible for them to remain functional over kpc distances \citep{HLBL,HL17,Ho17,HLL,LiMa20}, although significant uncertainties still remain.

 To summarize, there appear to be plausible designs for stellar engines that seem capable of achieving $v_\mathrm{max} \sim 0.01$-$0.1\,c$ in principle.
-At the minimum, it may be argued that no compelling \emph{a priori} grounds exist for dismissing the prospects for sub-relativistic stellar engines based on fundamental principles.
+At the minimum, it may be argued that no compelling \emph{a priori} grounds exist for dismissing the prospects for sub-relativistic stellar engines based on core physical principles.